 Street art workshops on our Nîmes campus

-During his visit to our faculty on November 14 in Nîmes, street artist COLE makes a clear statementby transforming the campus of the Faculty of Medicine with colorful creations inspired by his street art practice: “ Love has no gender or color.”Flowing, tender silhouettes and splashes of color will spread across the walls and floor, revealing an entire artistic universe that rises in support of the LGBTI+ community.
+During his visit to our faculty on November 14 in Nîmes, street artist COLE makes a clear statementby transforming the campus of the Faculty of Medicine with colorful creations inspired by his street art practice: “ Love has no gender or color.”Tender, flowing silhouettes and splashes of color will spread across the walls and floor, revealing an entire artistic universe that stands in solidarity with the LGBTI+ community.

 Free screening of Lukas Dhont’s film “Girl,” open to the public, on November 20 at 7 p.m. at the Aimé Schoenig Student Center, Richter Campus, Rue Vendémiaire.